Andrew Marvell: Early life

 Aged 13, Marvell attended Trinity College, Cambridge and eventually received a BA degree.
 A portrait of Marvell, attributed to Godfrey Kneller, hangs in Trinity College's collection.

 From the middle of 1642 onwards, Marvell probably travelled in continental Europe.
 He may well have served as a tutor for an aristocrat on the Grand Tour, but the facts are not clear on this point.
 While England was embroiled in the civil war, Marvell seems to have remained on the continent until 1647.
-During his visit to Rome in 1645, he probably met; the Villiers brothers, Lord Francis and the 2nd Duke of Buckingham, as well as Richard Flecknoe.
+During his visit to Rome in 1645, he probably met the Villiers brothers, Lord Francis and the 2nd Duke of Buckingham, as well as Richard Flecknoe.
 He later wrote a satirical poem about Flecknoe.
 His travel route is unclear, except that Milton later reported that Marvell had mastered four languages, including French, Italian and Spanish.

 First poems and Marvell's time at Nun Appleton

 Marvell's first poems, which were written in Latin and Greek and published when he was still at Cambridge, lamented a visitation of the plague and celebrated the birth of a child to King Charles I and Queen Henrietta Maria.
 He belatedly became sympathetic to the successive regimes during the Interregnum after Charles I's execution on 30 January 1649.
 His "Horatian Ode", a political poem dated to 1650, responds with sadness to the regicide, despite the overall praise towards Oliver Cromwell's return from Ireland.

-Circa 1650–52, Marvell served as tutor to the daughter of the Lord General Thomas Fairfax, who had recently relinquished command of the Parliamentary army to Cromwell.
+Circa 1650–52, Marvell served as tutor to the daughter, Mary, of Lord General Fairfax, who had recently relinquished command of the Parliamentary army to Cromwell.
 During this period, Marvell lived at Nun Appleton Hall, near York, where he continued to write poetry.
-One poem, "Upon Appleton House, To My Lord Fairfax", uses a description of the estate as a way of exploring Fairfax's and Marvell's own social situation in a time of war and political change.
-Probably the best-known poem he wrote at this time is "To His Coy Mistress".
+One of his works, "Upon Appleton House, To My Lord Fairfax", uses a description of the estate as a way of exploring Fairfax's and Marvell's own social situation in a time of war and political change.
+Probably the best-known poem Marvell wrote at this time is "To His Coy Mistress".